PhilipSanM/CodingDuck_Rubberducking/README.md

 # LearningJavaScript
-Codes used for learning java script.
+Codes used for learning java script, React, Gatsby, CSS, Java and also PHP.
+This is an unfinished project.
+Enjoy it:)